ducky4life/ns-blender/README.md

 Download [blender.user.js](https://github.com/ducky4life/ns-blender/raw/refs/heads/main/blender.user.js) (or paste it in your script runner), run it, enjoy

-If you use TamperMonkey, go to the blender.user.js link above and TamperMonkey should pop up automatically with the [Latest Release](https://github.com/ducky4life/ns-blender/releases/latest)
+If you use TamperMonkey, go to the blender.user.js link above and TamperMonkey should pop up automatically with the latest release

 # Usage